towerjoo/mobile_resource_helper/README.md

 1. -d, --dir  Directory of the original resources
 2. -o, --output output of the handled resources(current dir as default)
 3. -p, --platform platform to generate(android or iPhone or iPad, 'all' as default)
+4. -i, --parent          whether add the parent dirs(False as default)

 ### Use Case